CompSciOrBust/Amiigo/README.md

 Y moves on to the next Amiibo.

 B backs out of the Amiibo series if one is selected in Amiibo Maker.

+Left stick pressed down (like a button) delete an Amiibo

 Left or Right on the D-pad will change which menu is currently selected (used for swapping between the Amiibo list and Amiigo Maker).